 If you want to learn how to pay less tax in Canada, I hope these tips will help you out.

-Did you know that the top 10% earners in the country pay 54% of the total income tax?
+The top 10% earners in the country pay 54% of the total income tax

 How to Pay Less Taxes in Canada: 12 Tips